 - Write content that answers searchers’ questions concisely and comprehensively

-- Investigate what areas your target audience is more interested or have more questions and write content about that.
-To research the best approach, pull this information from your customer service, contact us form or call center’s questions that people ask you.
+- Investigate what areas your target audience is more interested in or have more questions and write content about that.
+To research the best approach, pull this information from your customer service, contact us form, or call the center’s questions that people ask you.
 You can get a ton of questions about services or products related to your business on websites like Yelp, on Q&A communities such as Quora and Reddit, on various forums related to your industry, and other community websites where your target audience is likely to visit.

 2) Build or update your business presence on local directories

 Apart from actively optimizing internal sources like your own website, it is also very important to expand your exposure to relevant to your industry and location third-party sources.
-Getting featured on the most-visited local websites, where users can easily find service or products related to your business.
+Getting featured on the most-visited local websites, where users can easily find services or products related to your business.

 - Start by claiming your business on local directories such as a Google My Business page, Yelp, and other local websites.
-You will need to provide information about your business, such as the name, address and phone number (also known as NAP) in a very consistent and informative way.
+You will need to provide information about your business, such as the name, address, and phone number (also known as NAP) in a very consistent and informative way.

 Consistency is an essential element here.
 For example, if your business address is 119 Grace Street, it should be written the same way across other local directories.
 Even a slight change in the name of the location (119 Grace St., for instance) could have a negative impact as the search engine may interpret this as two different business addresses.